What should it cost | Residential

 TXV: See refrigerant metering device

-The following estimated prices are for system replacements including labor and the average amount of materials needed for a typical job.
-Variations by brand, access to the equipment, upgrades for code compliance, variations in equipment and material costs as well as unforeseen changes will require deviations from these numbers.
+The following average estimated prices are for system replacements including labor and the average amount of materials needed for a typical job.
+Variations by brand, access to the equipment, upgrades for code compliance, variations in equipment and material costs as well as non typical configurations will affect these numbers.

 Shown below: Gas heat, Electric heat and Heat pump.